dysonprotocol/dysonprotocol2/x/whaleswap/msg_make_trade_spec.md

 - Validation and semantics
   - Operations processed strictly in provided order; state (pools/offers) updates between ops
-  - SwapLeg supports exact-in, exact-out, or both (rate constraint) as implemented
+- SwapLeg supports exact-in or exact-out per leg (XOR).
+If both are provided, the leg is invalid.
+Use message-level max_input (caps) and min_output (guarantees) for symmetric, end-of-tx constraints across the entire trade.
   - TakeItem uses existing take semantics, including PFAND and liquid-have handling
   - max_input caps apply only to trader debits (no effect on maker/module)
   - min_output applies only to trader credits